NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``pv_system_inverter_efficiency``
      - Frac
      -
      - Inverter efficiency of the PV system.
 If there are two PV systems, this will apply to both.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Photovoltaics <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-photovoltaics>`_) is used.
    * - ``pv_system_system_losses_fraction``
      - Frac
      -
      - System losses fraction of the PV system.
 If there are two PV systems, this will apply to both.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Photovoltaics <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-photovoltaics>`_) is used.
    * - ``pv_system_2_present``
      -
      - "true", "false"